What is the Difference Between Chapter 7 and Chapter 13 Bankruptcy in Pennsylvania?

 Every person who files for bankruptcy has a unique set of goals and challenges.
 Our Bucks County bankruptcy lawyers will take the time to learn why you are thinking of bankruptcy, what your financial background is, and what you hope to achieve by filing.
 We can help you make an informed decision about when to file, which chapter is optimal, and whether there are suitable alternatives.

-Young, Marr & Associates handles Chapter 13 and Chapter 7 cases throughout southeastern Pennsylvania, including Bucks County, Berks County, Montgomery County, and Philadelphia.
+Young, Marr, Mallis & Associates handles Chapter 13 and Chapter 7 cases throughout southeastern Pennsylvania, including Bucks County, Berks County, Montgomery County, and Philadelphia.
 For a free consultation with our experienced Philadelphia bankruptcy attorneys, contact us online or call (215) 701-6519 today.